paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 and then no participation will actually happen as there is nothing to participate.
 Malicious nodes could provide chunks, which would make things more costly, but at the full expense of the attackers bandwidth - no amplification here.
-I am bringing that up for completeness only, triggering a thousand nodes to send out a thousand tiny network messages by just sending out a single garbage message, is still a significant amplification and is nothing to ignore - this could absolutely be used to cause harm!
+I am bringing that up for completeness only: Triggering a thousand nodes to send out a thousand tiny network messages by just sending out a single garbage message, is still a significant amplification and is nothing to ignore - this could absolutely be used to cause harm!